 She wanted it all to be over.
 She thought if she had another bullet in the gun she would use it on herself.
 But then who would take care of her daughter, Amaya?
 Could she be so selfish?
 Maybe she could, she thought, just maybe she would…

 The security guard sat in front of the bank of surveillance screens.
-He was reading about Oscar Perez, who for most was a hero and martyr but if you were a government hardliner, a terrorist.
-In the spring he had stolen a government helicopter and piloted friends over —-and thrown flash-bang grenades and fired harmlessly at the —building.
+He was reading about Oscar Perez, who for most was a hero and martyr, but if you were a government hardliner, a terrorist.
+In the spring Perez had stolen a government helicopter and piloted friends over government buildings throwing flash-bang grenades and firing harmlessly.
 He glanced up as Anna’s car entered the parking garage.
 She was beautiful and friendly and had given him a gift certificate at Christmas from his favorite coffee shop.
 There were other nice, beautiful women in the building but she was his favorite.
 He put his phone down anticipating watching her walk across the parking garage.
 Que bella es!

 When he saw the motorcycle gang enter the building behind her, he picked up the phone to call the police.
 A robbery or rape he feared was about to take place.
 Lately he was reticent to call the police at all.
 Many were in league with the collectivos.
 It seemed everyone one was working an angle.
 The collectivos could not operate as freely as they did without kicking back some of their take to the authorities.
 Sometimes the police didn’t even pretend to collect evidence from a crime scene.
 One might find justice if you knew someone or personally paid the investigator to follow through.

 The guard would have never called if he felt he could handle the situation on his own.
 Someone’s life was in danger.
 Maybe the intention was simple robbery.
 But there were 6 armed men.
 Robbery and rape was a better bet and then likely murder.